 All groups are created based on the extinction risks of a species.
 The IUCN Red List is an essential tool that environmentalists and conservationists use to ask for governments’ help to protect endangered species.

 The Red List is more than a list that shows which particular species are in danger of extinction.
 It helps determine what species require conservation and further attention.
 The Red List is a library of information that can be used in biodiversity decision-making.

-The IUCN Red List data is a source of information and reference used by many research institutions from all over the world.
+The IUCN Red List data is a source of information and reference used by many research institutions worldwide.
 The IUCN uses a website with all the details and data.
 This contains information on different kinds of species that are endangered or on the brink of extinction.
 The website makes the process simple and easy to download the data and use it for research purposes.

-Many of the scientific journals and conservation articles cite the IUCN Red List and its vital contribution to conservation planning.
+Many scientific journals and conservation articles cite the IUCN Red List and its vital contribution to conservation planning.

 Informing Policy and Convention

 The multilateral environmental agreements use the IUCN Red List to make informed decisions.
-It is used as a guide used to revise the basis of international treaties such as the Convention on International Trade in Endangered Species and Convention on Migratory Species.
+It is used as a guide used to revise international treaties such as the Convention on International Trade in Endangered Species and Convention on Migratory Species.

-The IUCN Red List is also used as a source of data for the United Nations Sustainable Development Goals.
+The IUCN Red List is also used as a data source for the United Nations Sustainable Development Goals.
 They use the list in determining their progress in achieving sustainable development goals.

 Another importance of the IUCN Red List is in the assessment of freshwater species.
 The Ramsar convention specifically makes use of this information to select sites for freshwater biodiversity.